 - Book proposal template.
 I help you start off with a perfectly formatted Word document that you can use for your own proposal, no guesswork required.

 - Continuing access to all course materials.
-Even after the course ends, you will have access to all the materials above.
-The Facebook group will continue, although instructor presence is not guaranteed after July 9.
+You will have access to all materials indefinitely.

 Watch the first lecture: Overview of the Book Proposal